parlaynu/studio-aws-batch/README.md

 This repository builds an [AWS Batch](https://aws.amazon.com/batch/) cluster.

 There are a lot of things to put in place to get AWS Batch ready to do real work.
-This project gets you there by building the necessary core and supporting infrastructure: VPC with subnets and gateways ready to host EC2 spot instances, S3 buckets, ECR repository and the IAM policies and roles so jobs can access the resources.
-It also provides some basic tools to submit and run jobs.
+This project gets you there by building the necessary core infrastructure (job definitions, queues, compute environments) and supporting infrastructure (VPC with subnets and gateways ready to host EC2 spot instances, S3 buckets, ECR repository, IAM policies and roles so jobs can access the resources).
+It also provides some basic tools to submit and query jobs.

 The default setup builds a demo or development cluster.
 This is a minimal setup to test the system.
 There are configuration options for more advanced, production ready configurations which are described in the